Seed Funding

 We ask that successful applicants submit a short end of project report, detailing how the support was used and the progress towards a larger grant application.

-Applications for funding opened in Spring 2024.
 There is currently no deadline, but the funding panel will meet quarterly, so there may be a delay between submitting a request and receiving a final opinion.

 To apply, please complete a copy of the application form.